If you landed here just for COVID-19 concern, it is addressed right after number 4. ;-)

 This post is here in tandem with our video entitled "Leaving the Quiver," which you may watch further below.

 THANK YOU for rising to this challenge and encouraging your child to serve God in another venue, out of their comfort zone.
 It will make an eternal difference in their lives.
-You know that, or you wouldn’t have said: “yes” in the first place, even if your “yes” was immediately followed by a brisk walk back to your bedroom to search with sweaty, shaky palms for your Starbucks card.
+You know that, or you wouldn’t have said: “yes” in the first place, even if your “yes” was immediately followed by a brisk walk back to your bedroom to search with sweaty, shaky palms for a Starbucks card.
 So, here we go.

 Common Concerns Parents Have Concerning Missions Trips: